 ARINC is a high flyer in communications and systems integration.
 Commercial aviation, US defense, and government customers rely on its communications products, IT know-how, and engineering expertise to make their operations run smoothly.
 The company's broad range of products and services cover airport security, air traffic management, aircraft and satellite testing, modeling and simulation, network design, passenger and baggage processing, voice and data communications, and weather reporting.
-ARINC traces its historical roots back to 1929.
-It was acquired by Rockwell Collins for $1.4 billion in late 2013.
+ARINC traces its roots back to 1929.
+It's been a part of

 ARINC's products and services support more than 15,000 aircraft, 300 airlines, 150 airports, 200 train systems, a large portion of North America's nuclear power plants, and more than a dozen military aircraft platforms.
 Subsidiaries include ARINC Aerospace, ARINC Engineering Services, ARINC Managed Services, and ARINC Technical Services.